kgateway-dev/kgateway/test/kubernetes/e2e/README.md

 # End-to-End Testing Framework

-## TestSuite
+## TestCluster
-A [TestSuite](./framework.go) is the structure that manages tests running against a single Kubernetes Cluster.
+A [TestCluster](./framework.go) is the structure that manages tests running against a single Kubernetes Cluster.

 Its sole responsibility is to create [TestInstallations](#testinstallation).